ctbowler/quant-research/crypto-kalman-reversion/README.md

 This project implements a systematic **mean reversion trading strategy** for cryptocurrencies using an **adaptive Kalman filter** to estimate the evolving fair value (local mean) of asset prices.

-> 📈 "When price drifts below a statistically inferred fair value and momentum confirms oversold conditions — buy and wait for the bounce."
+>  "When price drifts below a statistically inferred fair value and momentum confirms oversold conditions: buy and wait for the bounce."

 ## 🔧 Strategy Summary